 Once you set up Datadog APM, you’ll start seeing end-to-end request traces from all of your instrumented services in Datadog, along with auto-generated application health metrics that track the latency, throughput, and error rates for every service, endpoint, and database query.

 Every trace is represented as a flame graph that shows which services, endpoints, calls, and queries went into serving a request, as well as the latency associated with each of those operations.
 Traces allow you to see inefficient code pathways immediately and diagnose errors by viewing stack traces and error messages that are automatically collected from your application.

 Tracing is essential to observability efforts, but its benefits are multiplied when traces can be correlated and combined with other key data sources.
 Datadog seamlessly unifies traces, metrics, and logs—the three pillars of observability—so you can pivot instantly between related data using tags.
 For instance, every request trace carries additional context about the application environment.
 Traces automatically display related logs as well as metrics from the application host at the time that the request was executed:

 Finally, because APM data is a first-class citizen in Datadog, you can build alerts and dashboards around any of the performance metrics you’re collecting from your applications.
 You can monitor latency percentiles to ensure that you’re upholding your SLAs, or build alerts that are precisely tailored to the performance profile of a particular microservice or endpoint:

-With Trace Search & Analytics, Watchdog, and the Service Map, Datadog APM provides unparalleled visibility into modern applications.
+With App Analytics, Watchdog, and the Service Map, Datadog APM provides unparalleled visibility into modern applications.
 From surfacing anomalies to mapping service dependencies to tracing the execution pathway of a single request, Datadog APM enables you to understand, troubleshoot, and optimize application performance in one platform.
 Give it a try today with a free 14-day trial.